Jonnyauk/Wonderflux/README.md

 your reference if you dig around.

-Please note the documentation site is somewhat out of date - I've fallen behind a little on working on this unfortunately, due to time contraints.
+Please note the documentation site is somewhat out of date - I've fallen behind a little on working on this unfortunately, due to time constraints.
 However, once I've completed Wonderflux v2.0 I'll be turning my attention back to documentation!

 * [All documentation](http://wonderflux.com/guide)